mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 Error message
 ```

 So let's quickly recap, a *Promise* is an object that holds the eventual result of an *asynchronous* operation.
 Initially, it's in the pending state, when we create the *Promise*.
-At a point, it kicks up an *asynchronous* operation, that operation can complete successfully or it can fail.
-If it completes successfully, we say the *Promise* is *resolved* or *fulfilled*
+At a point, it kicks off an *asynchronous* operation, that operation can complete successfully or it can fail.
+If it completes successfully, we say the *Promise* is *resolved* or *fulfilled*.

 > A *Promise* is an object that holds the eventual result of an *asynchronous* operation.